WaylonWalker/neovimconf2022.waylonwalker.com/pages/extending-vim.md

 Plugins are awesome, this talk will not focus on plugins, but will use them when it makes sense.

+!!!
+Note ""
+    A lot can be done with the command line

 ## vimscript / lua

-lua is an amazing feature of neovom.
+lua is an amazing feature of neovim.
 Both let you extend neovim in amazing ways with little effort, but there quickly becomes a limit where you need to learn a lot more about it to do what you need.

+!!!
+Note ""
+    lua can be a deep rabbit hole

 ## why a cli